queryluke/masseffect-5e-data/text/en/armor/ursa-armor.md

 ---
 name: Ursa Armor
-features:
+flavor: >-
+  Hahne-Kedar's Urse armor is known for its "think hide", and is a moderate update over stock armor.
+---
 - 20 shields (regen 10).
 - +2 AC
----
-Hahne-Kedar's Urse armor is known for its "think hide", and is a moderate update over stock armor.